edwardramirez31/micro-frontend-template/README.md

 - Setup the HTML element where you want to inject your micro frontend

+- It's recommended to use the root config module template from [this template](https://github.com/edwardramirez31/micro-frontend-root-template) to be consistent with project naming convention

+- Set ACTIONS_DEPLOY_ACCESS_TOKEN secret at your repository with a GitHub Personal Access Token so that Semantic Release can work properly

+  - This token should have full control of private repositories

-- This repository uses Semantic Release.
-If you don't want to use it:
+- If you don't want to use Semantic Release:

   - Remove the step at `.github` or the entire folder
   - Remove `.releaserc` file
   - Remove `@semantic-release/changelog`, `@semantic-release/git`, `semantic-release` from `package.json`